Funding opportunity

 This interdisciplinary centre will advance understanding of the factors and conditions that affect levels of community connectedness and cohesion within and across areas and extrapolate learning about the transferability of these lessons.

-The successful applicants will have to demonstrate that their ambitions for the centre go beyond describing barriers and enablers to delivering impactful solutions within the lifetime of the award.
+The successful team will have to demonstrate that their ambitions for the centre go beyond describing barriers and enablers to delivering impactful solutions within the lifetime of the award, for instance by working together and underpinning long-term and self-sustainable change to the communities they are working with.

 The centre will need to demonstrate a strong commitment to working with community partners – collaborating with communities in specific locations to understand how contextual factors and the actions of local, regional, and national institutions and actors combine and relate to levels of community connectedness and participation.

-Applicants should demonstrate the wider applicability of, and capacity to scale, their community-level work.
+You should demonstrate the wider applicability of, and capacity to scale, your community-level work.

 The centre must also undertake broader activity such as the collection and use of data to build a comprehensive evidence base that has national-level relevance.